bakame-php/http-structured-fields/docs/lists.md

 named constructors:

 - `fromList` instantiates the container with a list of members in an iterable construct;
-- `from` instantiates the container with a list of members as variadic;
+- `new` instantiates the container with a list of members as variadic;

 setter methods